Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

-During the evolution, the bubble first stretches horizontally, then deforms near its bottom, and finally reaches a stable shape and terminal rising velocity.
-Fig. \ref{fig: bubble_conrourf} shows the flow field evolution at $t=0$, $t=1.5$, and $t=3.0$, for the conventional PINN and the proposed DPINN under the same interface thickness parameter, where the top, middle, and bottom rows correspond to $\xi_\phi=0.01$, $\xi_\phi=0.005$, and $\xi_\phi=0.0025$, respectively.
-Fig. \ref{fig: bubble_statistics} shows the temporal evolution of the three benchmark quantities, where the interfaces of all results are extracted from the $\phi=0$ contour line, and the sharp-interface reference solutions are taken from Ref. \cite{aland2012benchmark}.
-As $\xi_\phi$ decreases, PINN initially captures the smooth interface evolution accurately.
-With a smaller $\xi_\phi$, the interface becomes narrower, and the three benchmark quantities approach the reference solutions.
-However, as $\xi_\phi$ is further reduced, the interface becomes more dissipative instead, and the quantities deviate significantly from the reference due to the inherent limitation of the multilayer-perceptron-based architectures in solving PDEs with sharp spatial transitions or rapid temporal variations.
-In contrast, DPINN consistently converges to the sharp interface, and the benchmark quantities show improved agreement with the reference solutions.
+During the evolution, the bubble first stretches horizontally, then deforms at its bottom part, and finally reaches a stable shape and a terminal rising velocity.
+Figure \ref{fig: bubble_conrourf} shows the temporal evolution of the phase field at $t=0$ s, $1.5$ s, and $3.0$ s for the conventional PINN and DPINN, where the top, middle, and bottom rows correspond to $\xi_\phi=0.01$ m, $0.005$ m, and $0.0025$ m, respectively.
+Figure \ref{fig: bubble_statistics} shows the temporal evolution of the three benchmark quantities, where the interfaces of all results are extracted from the $\phi=0$ contour line, and the reference solutions are from Ref.~\cite{aland2012benchmark}.
+For $\xi_\phi=0.01$ m, PINN captures the smooth interface evolution accurately.
+As $\xi_\phi$ decreases to 0.005 m, the interface becomes narrower, and the three benchmark quantities converge towards the reference solutions.
+However, as $\xi_\phi$ is further reduced to 0.0025 m, the interface becomes more dissipative instead, and the quantities deviate significantly from the reference due to the inherent limitation of the traditional network architectures in solving PDEs with sharp spatial transitions or rapid temporal variations.
+In contrast, DPINN consistently converges to the sharp interface solution, and the benchmark quantities show improved agreement with the reference solutions.

-Table \ref{tab:error_norms_compare} summarizes the $R_1$, $R_2$, and $R_\infty$ norm errors of the three benchmark quantities evaluated over the entire time horizon.
-In terms of the center of mass and rising velocity, the DPINN method outperforms the PINN across all norm measures and interface thicknesses $\xi_\phi$, particularly at $\xi_\phi=0.0025$.
-For circularity, the PINN exhibits slightly better performance than the DPINN at $\xi_\phi=0.01$ and $\xi_\phi=0.005$.
-However, at $\xi_\phi=0.0025$, the error of the PINN increases significantly, corresponding to its failure, whereas the DPINN shows a further decrease in error, demonstrating its ability to resolve sharp-interface evolution.
+Table \ref{tab:error_norms_compare} summarizes the $R_1$, $R_2$, and $R_\infty$ error norms of the three benchmark quantities evaluated over the entire time horizon.
+DPINN consistently outperforms PINN across all norm measures and interface thicknesses $\xi_\phi$, particularly at $\xi_\phi=0.0025$ m, where the error of PINN increases significantly, whereas DPINN exhibits a further decrease in error, demonstrating its ability to resolve sharp-interface evolution.